Jean Dubuc: Coach and scout

 In December 1926, Dubuc signed a three-year contract to coach the Brown University baseball team.
 During the 1927-1928 and 1928–1929 seasons, he also coached the Brown ice hockey team.

 From 1929 and into the 1930s, he also served as manager and president of a professional hockey team at Providence, Rhode Island, known as the Rhode Island Reds, as part of the Canadian–American Hockey League.

 Dubuc also scouted for the Detroit Tigers in the late 1920s and 1930s.
 As a scout, he signed catcher Birdie Tebbetts and first baseman Hank Greenberg.

 He also served as the manager of the New Bedford Whalers baseball team of the New England League during the 1936 season.

+College hockey

 Later years

 After Dubuc left baseball, he worked for as a salesman for an ink company.
 He lived for the last five years of his life in Fort Myers, Florida.
 His wife died in 1956, and he died two years later at age 69 at a Fort Myers hospital.